 We are equally committed to making it easy to follow the water management rules as we are to enforcing them when they are broken.

-We work closely with the Department of Planning and Environment - Water and WaterNSW.
+We work closely with the NSW Department of Climate Change, Energy, the Environment and Water and Water NSW.

 Helping people comply